Motan-Singh-Mongar/SS2025_MLA202_03240381/README.md

 #A section on key takeaways: What is the most important or surprising thing you learned?

-Ans=>The most surprising thing was that how low the performance of agent is, even after executing the code for 1000 times the total_reward seems to be very low.
+Ans=>The most surprising thing was that how low the performance of agent is, even after executing the code for 1000 times the total_reward seems to be very low or sometimes zero.